 Regulatory Structure in GIFT City

 The Foreign Exchange Management Act (FEMA) governs the banking and financial transactions for NRIs in India.
-The FEMA treats GIFT City entities (banks, fund houses, etc.) as “non-resident”.
+FEMA treats GIFT City entities (banks, fund houses, etc.) as “non-resident”.
 This means that the financial transactions taking place in GIFT City are considered to be offshore in nature, even though they’re happening within India’s borders.

 This design is especially useful for NRIs and global investors who want to access India's economy via an offshore structure that is completely regulated.
 This makes GIFT City a simplified and liberal investment channel.